gbenroscience/gscanner/README.md

 Simply set the ```IncludeTokensInOutput``` property of your ```GScanner``` to true to retain the splitting tokens.
 Else set it to false.

+The most sensible way of implementing this scan is to prioritize the splitter-tokens by sorting them by length in descending order.
+So, longer tokens are first split out, and if they are not found, the consecutive shorter ones are.

+If you have other requirementss, modify the gscanner.go file and specify the priority order for scanning tokens by changing the sort function as appropriate.

 # Example